pantheon-systems/wp-decoupled-preview/README.md

 - Secret: A token that will be passed to your decoupled site used to limit access to the preview.
 - Preview Type: The type of preview site - currently only NextJS is supported.
-- Content Types: The content types like Post and Page that this preview site applies to.
+- Content Types: The post types (like Post and Page) that this preview site applies to.

 ## Preview Types